YinHK-gameDev/unity-learn/camera & render pipelines/Cinemachine/README.md

 To add a Virtual Camera to a Scene:

 1. In the Unity menu, choose **Cinemachine > Create Virtual Camera**.
-    Unity adds a new GameObject with a Cinemachine Virtual Camera component.
-If necessary, Unity also adds a Cinemachine Brain component to the Unity camera GameObject for you.
+    Unity **adds a new GameObject with a Cinemachine Virtual Camera component**.
+If necessary, Unity **also adds a Cinemachine Brain component to the Unity camera GameObject** for you.

 2. Use the **Follow** property to specify a GameObject to follow.